scphall/wol/README.md

         $ complete -p wol
         complete -F _wol wol

-Then do:
+Then do, in .bashrc:

         $ complete -o nospace -f default -X '.*' -F _wol wol

-All; should work.
-Does not autocomplete option, this is on my todo list.
+Does not autocomplete options, this is on my todo list.
+For old arxiv files, you must add with:

+        $ wol add hep-ph/0123456